Marcel Desaulniers: Television

 He hosted several television cooking shows including "The Burgermeister" and "Death by Chocolate" and has appeared on Julia Child's television show, Baking with Julia and on PBS' cooking shows Cook-off America and Grilling Maestros.

 Cookbooks

 Desaulniers wrote 10 cooking books including Death by Chocolate (1992).
-His concentration on chocolate cuisine and his fondness for chocolate ganache earned him the sobriquet of "Guru of Ganache."
+His concentration on chocolate cuisine and his fondness for chocolate ganache earned him the sobriquet "Guru of Ganache."